 Edward was educated at Clifton College, Bristol and then Sidney College, Cambridge University (1895 – 1898) where he attained Exhibitioner Natural Science Tripos 1st Class.

-The family were thrilled with his achievements and, from the diaries, it was clear to see that Edward was a much-loved and admired member of the family.
+The family were delighted with his achievements and, from the diaries, it was clear to see that Edward was a much-loved and admired member of the family with great prospects.

 Entries from Kate’s diaries